-Te Wiki o te Reo Māori (Māori Language Week) - Planeta.com
+Te Wiki o te Reo Māori (Māori Language Week)

 @reomaori

-What we love: This is an opportunity to acknowledge and learn a bit of the Māori language and culture and an excellent case study for the International Decade of Indigenous Languages.
+What we love: This is an opportunity to acknowledge and learn a bit of the Māori language and culture and an excellent example for the International Decade of Indigenous Languages.

 Questions